 A Review of the Album "Dragon’s Kiss" the Awesome Solo Album by Marty Friedman

-Dragon's Kiss is More Than Just Awesome
+Dragon's Kiss is More Than Just an Awesome Instrumental Album

 The word awesome sometimes doesn’t give enough credit when it comes to describing the 1988 album called "Dragon’s Kiss".
 This is the 1988 debut solo album by American guitarist Marty Friedman.
 The album has only 8 songs but they are 8 quality songs filled with hooks, creative genius, passion, and just downright superb guitar play.

 The song Saturation Point with its thunderous drumming starts off this musical masterpiece and even the word masterpiece sometimes isn’t enough to describe this musical work!
 Right away let me say that Dragon’s Kiss is an entirely instrumental album with no vocals.
 The only other well-known musician to contribute on this album is the one and only Jason Becker who also was having one of the best years of his life in 1988.

 The Back of the Cover for the Album Dragon's Kiss